oracle/accelerated-data-science/docs/source/user_guide/pipeline/quick_start.rst

 Visualize
 ---------

-To visualize a pipeline in a graph, provide the pipeline OCID
+To visualize a pipeline in a graph, use the pipeline OCID

 .. code-block:: shell